• Skip to primary navigation

 Gone are the days when a bank would issue a home loan to someone by pulling money directly out of its vault.
 That process limits how much a bank can ultimately lend.
 For example, a bank might have $1 million dollars and announce it’s ready to issue some home loans.
 10 people line up and all 10 ask for a $100,000 loan to buy a home.

 One important guideline lenders must follow is to meet the conforming loan limits.
 These new limits were recently announced last November.
-The new conforming loan limit for 2022 will be $647,200 for a single-family home.
-This represents a good increase from the 2021 limit of $548,250.
+The new conforming loan limit for 2026 will be $832,750 for a single-family home.
+Some high-cost locations are even higher.

-These new limits are announced by the Federal Housing Finance Agency who monitors the annual Housing Price Index.
-If the HPI shows an increase in the national average home value, the new conforming loan limits will be adjusted in a similar fashion.
-Because the HPI increased, the new limit will be $647,200.
+These new limits are announced by the Federal Housing Finance Agency, who monitors the annual Housing Price Index.
+If the HPI shows an increase in the national average home value, the new conforming loan limits will be adjusted similarly.
+Because the HPI increased, the new limit will be $832,750.

 Buyers can read more about Conventional Loans on the website, please connect with us today to learn more.

-Filed Under: Florida Mortgage, General Mortgage Tagged With: 2022 Florida Conforming Loan Limits, 2022 Mortgage Limits, New Conforming Loan Limits, What is the conforming loan limit
+Filed Under: General Mortgage, Florida Mortgage Tagged With: 2026 Conforming Loan Limits, New Conforming Loan Limits, What is the conforming loan limit

 Primary Sidebar